 IMPORTANT Website terms of use and cookie statement

-Cataloguing the Wilson and Partners Archive
+The Wilson and Partners Archive

-Curators from our Drawings and Archives team are currently cataloguing the archive of Colin St John Wilson and Partners.
+Curators from our Drawings and Archives team recently finished cataloguing the archive of Colin St John Wilson and Partners.
 Colin St John "Sandy" Wilson was a uniquely significant figure in post-war British architecture, combining a career as a leading architectural theorist and educator with the design of major public buildings.
 His practice is best known for the British Library, but the archive spans from Wilson’s earliest work for the London County Council in the early 1950s to his last commission, the extension to the Pallant House Gallery completed in 2006.

 Eric Winter perspective drawing of the entrance of the British Library.
 RIBA Collections